Create a Waterfall of Downloads for Your E-Book

 Try to get downloads from your email subscribers

-As I said earlier when discussing blogging, you need to try to get as many downloads as possible from people already familiar with your brand.
+As I said earlier when we discussed blogging, you’ve got to try to get as many downloads as possible from people who are already familiar with your brand.

 Targeting your email subscribers is perfect for this.
-These people are interested enough in your brand and voice to sign up to hear from you on a regular basis.
+These people are interested enough in your brand and voice that they signed up to hear from you on a regular basis.

-It’s much easier to target your existing audience than trying to find readers elsewhere.
-Check out how Help Scout uses this technique in their email newsletter:
+It’s much easier than trying to find downloads out of thin air.
+Check out how Help Scout uses this technique in their email newsletter.

-The message ends with a clear call-to-action button that’s serves as a link for their subscribers to download the ebook.
+The message ends with a clear call-to-action button that’s a link for their subscribers to download the e-book.

-Those of you charging people for an ebook download can try to entice your email subscribers to buy it by offering them a discounted rate.
+For those of you charging people for an e-book download, you can try to entice your email subscribers by offering them a discounted rate.

 People love visuals.